 in 2017, we did the same for realfamilies.realmindz.com.
 The idea behind it was to have some fun while advocating on a misunderstood and serious subject that families face when caregiving individuals with FASD.
 These families bravely stepped out to share so that others hidden in the shadows of this disability realized they are not alone.

 Yvonne Williams, blogger of Our Sacred Breath walked along side us for the 99 days of the campaign sharing facts, information and educating about FASD with the world.

 FASD Parent & Caregiver Support Group of Hamilton, Ontario hosted a Red Shoes Rock Walk with 60-70 participants in London, Ontarios.
-Special thank you to Mark, SavAnna and of course, Sasha!
+Special thank you to Mark, SavAnna, and of course, Sasha, her service dog!